MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 ## Step 1: Install custom libraries

 For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
-Use `%pip install` or `%conda install` for that installation.
-You can also have your workspace admin [Set default libraries for the workspace](use-ai-samples.md#set-default-libraries-for-the-workspace).
+You have two options to install libraries.

+* Use the inline installation capabilities (`%pip` or `%conda`) of your notebook to install a library, in your current notebook only.
+* Alternatively, you can create a Fabric environment, install libraries from public sources or upload custom libraries to it, and then your workspace admin can attach the environment as the default for the workspace.
+All the libraries in the environment will then become available for use in any notebooks and Spark job definitions in the workspace.
+For more information on environments, see [create, configure, and use an environment in Microsoft Fabric](https://aka.ms/fabric/create-environment).

-In this tutorial, you use `%pip install` to install `imblearn`.
+For this tutorial, use `%pip install` to install the `imblearn` library in your notebook.

 > [!NOTE]
 > The PySpark kernel restarts after `%pip install` runs.
 Install the needed libraries before you run any other cells.